 - Opinionated, single page workflow that guides you through their fundamental analysis checklist

-SimplyWall.st is not laid out like most stock research sites, which can be a little bit disorienting at first, but once you understand the logic behind how things are laid out, this can be a good thing – especially if you’re new to fundamental analysis.
+SimplyWall.st is not laid out like most of the best stock research sites, which can be a little bit disorienting at first, but once you understand the logic behind how things are laid out, this can be a good thing – especially if you’re new to fundamental analysis.

 Unlike most fundamental analysis websites which show you data in various tabs, each stock on SimplyWall.st is covered on a single page.